-Situated on the North Shore of Oahu is one of Hawaii’s most popular surfing and water sports destinations – Haleiwa.
-This renowned surfing hotspot is a 45 minute drive from Honolulu where you can find the raddest waves and biggest breaks on the island.
-The seven-mile stretch from Haleiwa to Sunset beach – also coined the â€œSeven Mile Miracleâ€ – features world-class surfing spots like Waimea Bay, Pipeline, and Rocky Point.
-With more than twenty North Shore surfing locations around Haleiwa to visit, youâ€™ll have an ideal place to surf whether youâ€™re a beginner or an expert surfer.
+Situated on the North Shore of Oahu is one of Hawaii’s most popular paddling and surfing destinations – Haleiwa.
+This renowned hotspot is a 45-minute drive from Honolulu where you can find the raddest waves and biggest breaks on the island.
+Haleiwa is the heart of this region and a convenient place to rent gear for your Pacific Ocean adventure!

+You can opt to explore calmer waters with paddleboard and kayak tours and rentals.
+Discover Oahu’s beautiful scenery and fascinating wildlife in quiet ocean coves or the calmer waters of the Anahulu River.
+The Haleiwa sunset in itself is a famous attraction in the town – a kayak or a paddleboarding tour is one of the best ways to witness it.
 Haleiwa is best enjoyed on the water – whether it’s conquering the big waves, or getting up close to the community’s rich wildlife and scenic spots through kayaking and paddleboarding.
 Haleiwa’s proximity to Honolulu and Waikiki make it a great day trip option.

 When you’re ready to take a break from the waves and head for land, take a North Shore hike to Kaunala or the Kaimmiland trails to take in views of the entire North Shore.